gzc/kicksystems/100_questions_in_os.md

 ##7. fork() can return an error.
 Why might this happen?
 When running out of memory or exceed processes a system can support.

+##8.
+What happens if you run “exec csh” in your shell?
+What happens if you run “exec ls” in your shell?
+Try it.